Saturday, 23 September from 9.30am to 4.30pm. Dunboyne Castle Hotel, Dunboyne, Co. Meath. | Cost. €95 includes notes, resources and 6 hours CPD.

-In this 10-hour online skills training, qualified supervisors will discuss, reflect, and learn how to enhance clinical supervision through a skills-based model in clinical excellence and supervisory competencies.
+In this 6-hour skills training, qualified supervisors will discuss, reflect, and learn how to enhance clinical supervision through a skills-based model in clinical excellence and supervisory competencies.

 The Master Class parallels the common factors in psychotherapy with a strong focus on interpersonal, experiential and relational skills, including the working alliance, empathy, and responsiveness.
 The core learning develops competent communities through peer support via “live supervision”, reflective practice, collaborative inquiry, and self-management.